ankit8898/page-view-insights/Readme.md

 $ bundle exec rake db:seed #to import some dummy data
 ```

+Seed data task will populate 1M rows of data.
+We use Sequel `multi_insert` API for same.

 ### Running

-You can run the application in development 2 ways:
+You can run the application in development environment by 2 ways:

 1) Running Client and Server independently